agnesoft/adev/projects/abuild/high_level_design.md

 ### Project Structure

 The `abuild` will detect all translation units and all headers starting from the current working directory.
 The translation units will be analyzed for includes and imports.
 They will then be divided into `projects` based on the directories they are in.
-The projects will represent a binary output that will be inferred based on the file analysys (e.g. `ABuild/main.cpp` -> executable called `ABuild`).
+The projects will represent a binary output that will be inferred based on the file analysys (e.g. `abuild/main.cpp` -> executable called `abuild`).

 ### Dependency Resolution